nrkno/yaml-schema-validator-github-action/README.md

 ## Usage

-- Filenames are relative to the repository root.
-- Disable strict checking by setting `no-strict` to `true`, `1` or `yes`.
+- Disable strict checking by setting `no-strict` to `true`.
 - For help with the schema definitions and reference, see [Yamale][].

-The following example sets up a check to validate a YAML file in your repository, *target.yaml*, using a schema defined in *schemas/schema.yaml*:
+The following example sets up a check to validate all YAML files in your repository sibling to a `schema.yaml`:

 ```
 name: YAML schema validator